right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 Examples:
 Do you believe in ghosts?
 Get this; my phone rings at like 2 a.m. this morning and I usually don't pick it up, but I did.
 My friend was completely frantic.
 He says, "Dude, get over here NOW!"
 I'm like, "Calm down, bro."
-And he said, "Dude, I just saw a ghost walk
+And he said, "Dude, I just saw a ghost walkacross my bedroom.

----

-# CHASE HUGHES

-across my bedroom.
 I'm selling this house tomorrow.
 I can't go back inside.
 I need you here, now.* So I put on my flip-flops and go over.
 I get to his house and he's standing in his driveway behind the gate in his pajamas with a baseball bat over his shoulder and his eyes are huge.
 He wants me to search his house, but I make him come with me to show him there is nothing there.
 He grabs on to the back of my shirt and walks behind me through the whole house.
 I get pretty freakin' scared, but we don't find anything.
 He's still selling his house, though, and he let me keep the baseball bat, but I think he's crazy.

 ## Accidental Sex Party